 I jumped in at the deep end.
-I mastered the jargon and I became invaluable to clients.
-Even if on occasion I was actually just spouting bullsh*t in a blind panic.
-I luckily landed a role recruiting for the Finance sector.
-I was making placements for top roles; from an Assistant Accountant at an Advertising Agency, to the Financial Controller of a multi-billion pound, international Healthcare Company.
-Recruiting across Finance gave me a brilliant overview of how businesses work, there is a lot to learn about that commercial world.
+I mastered the jargon and I became invaluable to clients, even if on occasion I was actually just spouting bullsh*t in a blind panic.
+Luckily, I landed a role recruiting for the Finance sector, where I was making placements for top roles: from an Assistant Accountant at an Advertising Agency, to the Financial Controller of a multi-billion pound, international Healthcare Company.
+Recruiting across Finance gave me a brilliant overview of how businesses work; there is a lot to learn about that commercial world.
 I'm not saying I could put together a set of accounts, but I could do a much better job than a random person you’ve pulled from the nearest Starbucks.

 “At times Recruitment is a complete pain in the arse”